 Of course, you need to have a WPML account to migrate to WPML.
 The Multilingual Blog account will work for most sites coming from Polylang.
 To enjoy all the features of WPML, you should get the Multilingual CMS account, which includes String Translation and Translation Management.

-You must disable Polylang before initiating the WPML migration process.
+After saving Polylang’s data for all the languages, you must disable Polylang before initiating the WPML migration process.
 Attempting to activate WPML while Polylang is active will lead to a WordPress fatal error.
 So please remember to deactivate Polylang, before activating all the plugins mentioned in the Requirements section.

 The migration process modifies global site settings and updates the language information of all the content in your site.
-You should definitely create full backup of your database before starting the migration process (even if you already did it successfully on other sites).
+You should definitely create the full backup of your database before starting the migration process (even if you already did it successfully on other sites).

 There are several great backup plugins and you can also take a DB snapshot from your hosting control panel.